 Treble bleed or high pass filter.

+This quick and easy mod helps keep the treble in the signal as you dial back the volume control.
 Most guitars volume control not only lowers the volume but takes out the bite making the tone muddy or thick as you roll it back.
 I know some players like this but many won't touch the volume as it dulls things off.
 The cap used in the mod can be varied to keep just the right amount of treble in.
 You can actually make the tone sound brighter as you wind it back if you want.
 It is a matter of tuning the mod to suit your pickups and guitar.